 Legislative Decree 19/12 entrusted the National Agency of the University System Evaluation and Research (ANVUR) as responsible for defining the national system for the initial and periodic accreditation of offices and university programs and govern, particularly:

 The Quality Presidium is the University body established pursuant to Ministerial Decree 47/2013 and ANVUR, the Self-Assessment System document, Assessment and Accreditation of the Italian university system.
 This body plays a key role in ensuring the academic quality (AQ) as a guarantor in the articulated university system of the quality of curricula and teaching facilities, through the centrality of the student.

 Please visit the following link to read about the responsibles and legislation of the intern evaluation system of the Università Europea di Roma.

 The UERStat, the Statistical Office of the European University of Rome, deals with the detection, analysis and publication of data relating to university life.

 For internal diffusion, the Office will carry out a detailed set of current statistics on the student population and the University staff.
 The works will be collected in a publication that will be issued usually twice a year, the Statistical Bulletin, and will be distributed by e-mail to accredited users.

-In terms of information online the Office, which can be reached on a web page within the university website, will be actively involved in the development of a data warehouse service of the University managing the production, processing, and definition of the specific development of the service and its consultation.
+In terms of information online, the Office, which can be reached through the university website, will be actively involved in the development of a data warehouse service of the University by managing the production, processing and definiting the specific development of the service and its consultation.

 Head of Statistical Office: